FlamingLasrSwrd/flaminglasrswrd.github.io/log.md

   Semi-unfiltered life updates in the moment barely useful to me.
 Do not take seriously or literally.
 Project specific updates are located on their respective posts.
 ---

+## 05 Sep 2021
+Finally spent some time on the website.
+Fixed the carousel and reworked the images to match.
+Fixed the broken links.
+It still isn't perfect, but much better than before.

 ## 03 Sep 2021
 Furious work on the scooter project has ceased.
 Working at a much more leisurely pace now.
 I've been using so many rattle cans that my dominant index finger is numb and tingly.